Snehal-Indulkar/weather-dashboard/README.md

 ## Notes About Platform Limitations

 1. #### Cold Starts
- - Initial server response may take longer if deployed on platforms like Heroku due to dyno sleep.
+ - Initial server response may take longer if deployed on platforms by shutting down or "sleeping" during inactivity.

 2. #### API Rate Limits